leancodepl/corelibrary/docs/cqrs/output_caching/index.md

 | --- | ----------- | ----------- |
 | LeanCode.CQRS.OutputCaching | [![NuGet version (LeanCode.CQRS.OutputCaching)](https://img.shields.io/nuget/vpre/LeanCode.CQRS.OutputCaching.svg?style=flat-square&logo=nuget)](https://www.nuget.org/packages/LeanCode.CQRS.OutputCaching) | Output caching policies |

-## Why Output Caching?
+## Why use Output Caching?

 - **Performance improvement:** Significantly reduces response times for frequently requested data by serving cached responses.
 - **Reduced database load:** Minimizes database queries for cacheable data, allowing your system to handle more concurrent users.
 - **Bandwidth savings:** Supports HTTP conditional requests (ETags, Last-Modified) to minimize data transfer.

+### Why integrate Output Caching into our CQRS?

 - **Type-safe policies:** Define caching behavior per query/operation with full access to **deserialized** request and response payloads, not just HTTP-level data.
-- **Correct pipeline integration:** The middleware is automatically placed at the right position in the CQRS pipeline, ensuring cache policies have access to the fully processed CQRS request object.
+- **Correct pipeline integration:** The middleware can be placed at the right position in the CQRS pipeline, ensuring cache policies have access to the fully processed CQRS request object.

 ## Limitations

 !!! warning "Local Execution Not Supported"
     Output caching **does not work** with [local execution].
 The ASP.NET Core OutputCaching middleware requires a real HTTP context with stream manipulation capabilities that are not available in the local execution pipeline.
     If you need caching with local execution, consider implementing an application-level cache instead.

 !!! info "Commands Not Supported"
     Output caching is only available for **queries** and **operations**.
     Commands change system state and should not be cached.

 ## Configuration